LIVE SESSION (Keynotes & Panel Discussions): TBD

-The primary subjects that will be covered by this year's course are the principles of clinical research, research study design, practical aspects of clinical trials, health statistics, disseminating clinical research, and an introduction to the principles of basic science and bench work.
-We strongly believe that this program will provide participants with a comprehensive foundation in the present state of health research methodology by covering basic science methods, evidence based-medicine principles, levels of evidence, research ethics, funding opportunities, as well as data management and budgeting.
+The primary subjects that will be covered by this year's course are the principles and practices of clinical research, research study design, practical aspects of clinical trials, disseminating clinical research, and an introduction to the principles of basic science and bench work.
+We strongly believe that this program will provide participants with a comprehensive foundation in the present state of health research methodology by covering review literature, observational studies, RCTs, as well as practical components of desearch including designing research protocols, conducting research, building a research program, and more!

 In addition to the official program, this course offers excellent opportunities to meet experts in the field and establish relationships with other colleagues.
-The program also includes multiple integrated panel discussions and focuses on resident research.
+The program also includes multiple integrated panel discussions and focuses on resident research and is a fantastic program for junior research coordinators.
 Following every session of material, all faculty involved will participate in high level dialogue that will require participation and critical thinking.
 Furthermore, activities will be introduced to participants during panel discussions so that participants are able to apply learned material.

 • Renowned Faculty comprised of leading surgeons and clinical researchers from Universities across Ontario.